melmatx/AverageCalculator/README.md

 # AverageCalculator
-Android App to compute averages with subject presets.
+Android app to compute averages of subjects with presets.

 ## Screenshots